 WEM rules means the market rules made under the Electricity Industry (Wholesale Electricity Market) Regulations 2004 Part 2.

 (2) A term has the same meaning in these regulations as it has in the IMO Regulations, as in force immediately before repeal day.

-[Parts 2-4 have not come into operation 2.]

-Notes

-1 This is a compilation of the Electricity Industry (Independent Market Operator) Repeal Regulations 2018 1a.
-The following table contains information about those regulations.

-Compilation table